 Sometimes contracts will use “start date” (when the doctor is supposed to begin working for the employer) and “effective date” (the date the agreement is reached and becomes enforceable) interchangeably, but the two are not equivalent, and mixing them up can cause problems.
 Strictly interpreted, a contract signed by both parties on June 1, 2020, but which specifies a September 1, 2020 effective date, would mean there was nothing to enforce until September.
 If a doctor relied on this contract and moved to a new city in August expecting to start work in September, he or she might be in for an ugly surprise if the employer said “forget about it” before September.
 So it’s better to say effective on the date fully executed, with a later start date.

 Some contracts have no explicit term.
-The relationship is then either implicitly or explicitly “at will,” meaning the employer can terminate pretty much whenever it wants to, and for whatever reason.
-More typically, an initial physician contract will say that it’s for one, two, or three years, often with a provision for automatic renewal at the end of the term if neither party gives notice – commonly 30, 60, or 90 days, and sometimes up to 180 days.
+The relationship is then either implicitly or explicitly “at will,” meaning the employer can terminate whenever it wants to, and for whatever reason (with important exceptions such as discrimination).
+Often, an initial physician contract will say that it’s for one, two, or three years, often with a provision for automatic renewal at the end of the term if neither party gives notice – commonly 30, 60, or 90 days, and sometimes up to 180 days.
 But, as discussed in a subsequent blog that will discuss termination, what seems like a deal for a year or more can often be cut short on relatively short notice.
 So the apparent promise of employment for a few years can be more ephemeral than real.
 Severance provisions (also to be discussed in a subsequent blog) can address this issue, but they’re not typical in physician contracts.

 Once again, it’s important for a doctor to work closely with Minneapolis attorney for physicians to obtain the most advantageous contract provisions.